I was standing by the window when Angie came into my room.

 "It has my presentation."
 Angie cried, "I am so going to lose it."

 “How can you be so dumb?”
 I rubbed my temples.
 A headache was on the way.

 "Shut up and please help me."

 “Are you asking for help or calling insults?”
+I glared in space.

 “Don’t be too dramatic.”
 Angie linked her arm with mine and turned me around.
 “Your office is just two buildings away.”
-I wanted to wipe that stupid grin off her face.
+I wanted to wipe the stupid grin off her face.
 “It’s Nat who is down three blocks.
 Imagine if it was her.”